Callboard

 Rehearsal Absence Policy:

-• 0 absences are allowed — beyond what has been established at the time of youraudition and acceptance of the role.
+• 0 absences are allowed (beyond what has been established at the time of your audition and acceptance of the role).

 • Promptness is required.
-Being ‘on time’ means being present and ready to work at thedesignated call time.
-Arriving AT the call time is equivalent to being late.
+Being ‘on time’ means being present and ready to work at the designated call time.
+Arriving at the call time is equivalent to being late.

 • Please refer to the Department of Theater, Dance, and Performance Studies Performer Responsibilities posted on the Callboard and acknowledged at the time of the audition.
-If you donot have a copy for yourself, please ask the instructor for a copy.
+If you do not have a copy for yourself, please ask the instructor for a copy.

 Performance Absence Policy: